tkhall-notghost/tapssp-project/README.md

 Overtopr is a system monitor written in Rust by **Tessa Hall**.

 ## screenshots

+These screenshots were all collected during an active state, meaning I was running a CPU/GPU intensive process of some kind.
+Not at idle, to better demonstrate overtopr.

 - Linux
   - Arch Linux x86_64 Linux kernel: 6.12.58-1-lts
   - ![Linux Screenshot](linux.png)